Setting up a Foreign Company

 Many countries do not impose a dividend withholding tax (such as the UK, NZ (for franked dividends), Malaysia, Singapore, Hong Kong).
 Most other major trading partners have tax treaties that reduce dividend withholding tax to between 0% and 15% If there is a high dividend withholding tax, it may be possible to invest via a third country that has a more favourable treaty.
 However the additional cost of establishing and maintaining a more complicated structure needs to be compared to the potential benefit.

 Interest withholding tax is generally 10% and not reduced by treaties.

 Royalty withholding tax is normally 30%, generally reduced to 10% or less by treaties.
 Some countries treat most payments to non-residents such as management fees as royalties subject to withholding tax

 - The Australian tax implications will depend upon whether the offshore company is held by an Australian company, trust or directly by the individual owners.
 Some concessions only apply where an Australian company owns more than 10% of the offshore company

 - An offshore company can be deemed to be an Australian resident if it carries on any business in Australia and has its effective control in Australia or is owned by Australian shareholders.
 This should be monitored regularly.

 - Australia does not generally tax the trading profits of an overseas company.
-However, there are the Controlled Foreign Company rules which can tax in Australia certain passive or related party income of a foreign company
+However, there are the Controlled Foreign Company (CFC) rules which can tax in Australia certain passive or related party income of a foreign company.

 - Interest, royalties, management fees received from foreign company are taxable in Australia but with a tax credit for any foreign withholding taxes paid on that income